 A limited number of tickets in Orchestra Right, Rows A and B are available for purchase by patrons with visual impairments or patrons who are deaf or hard of hearing.
 Some of these seats also double as wheelchair-accessible seats.
 These seats are held until the show or price range is sold out.
 See "Accessible Ticket Purchasing Information" below for details on how to purchase these seats.

 Listening devices for patrons with hearing loss are available for all performances to assist with amplification and clarity.
 These devices can be used in all sections of the theater.
 A radio-transmitted receiver is attached to either a lightweight headset or a neck loop.

 The use of a listening device is complimentary.
-They can be obtained either at the box office window, through the house manager, or by asking any usher on duty.
+They can be obtained either at the box office window, through the house manager, or by asking an usher.
 A driver's license, passport, or major credit card is required as a deposit and will be returned to the patron when the device is returned.

 Sign Language Interpretation

-The BPC offers sign language interpretation upon request.
+The Berklee Performance Center offers sign language interpretation upon request.
 Requests for sign language interpreters must be received at least three weeks prior to the event by contacting the box office at 617-747-2261 or firstname.lastname@example.org.
-These requests are subject to the availability of an interpreter and are provided at the discretion of the management.
+These requests are subject to the availability of an interpreter.

 Accessible Ticket Purchasing Information